SIHH 2015 – Audemars Piguet Royal Oak 15400 Two-Tone – hands-on with live photos, specs & price

 A two-tone Royal Oak is not entirely new for Audemars Piguet.
 Back in the 1970s, the first edition of the Royal Oak, the extra-thin Ref.
-5402 that is lovingly referred to as ‘Jumbo’, was already available in this combination of two metals – stainless steel and yellow gold to be precise – combined with a superb slate-grey dial.
+5402 that is lovingly referred to as ‘Jumbo’, was already available in this combination of two metals – stainless steel and yellow gold, to be precise – combined with a superb slate-grey dial.
 This timepiece is nowadays a rare bird with an increasing value.
-Even if European customers have never been really into two-tone watches, this vintage edition remains extremely appealing and brings a lot of charm to the usually cold and monochromatic Royal Oak Jumbo.
-AP knows the attraction of this special watch and for the SIHH 2015, they decided to bring it back – well, at least the concept of a two-tone case and bracelet, as the technical content is not the same as the Jumbo.
+Even if European customers have never really been into two-tone watches, this vintage edition remains extremely appealing and brings a lot of charm to the usually cold and monochromatic Royal Oak Jumbo.
+AP knows the attraction of this special watch and for the SIHH 2015, it decided to bring it back – well, at least the concept of a two-tone case and bracelet, as the technical content is not the same as the Jumbo.

 The Audemars Piguet Royal Oak 15400 Two-Tone is technically 100% similar to the steel edition.
 The differences are the visual aspects, meaning the case and the bracelet and also the dial.
 We told you that the old Two-Tone RO was fitted with a (superb) slate-grey dial.
 For this edition of the SIHH 2015, AP chose to introduce a bright dial.
-But don’t be confused, it is not the white-silver dial, as seen on the stainless steel ref.
+But don’t be confused, it is not the white-silver dial, as seen on the stainless steel Ref.
 15400 in stainless steel.
 This bi-metallic edition comes with an off-white / light cream dial in order to better match the gold used on the case.

-Besides its new color, the dial keep its “Grande Tapisserie” guilloché pattern and comes with pink gold applied hour-markers and Royal Oak hands with luminescent coating that matching the gold hands.
+Besides its new color, the dial keep its “Grande Tapisserie” guilloché pattern and comes with pink gold applied hour-markers and Royal Oak hands with luminescent coating matching the gold hands.
 The case and bracelet contain a substantial amount of 18K pink gold, as the bezel (with its 8 white gold screws), the screw-down crown and the connecting links of the bracelet are made in this precious metal.
-The movement is the same as in the stainless steel edition, being the self-winding manufacture calibre 3120 that features some nice finishing (beveled and polished bridges with Geneva Stripes on the flat surfaces, and circulair graining on the main plate) and the same engraved gold rotor.
+The movement is the same as in the stainless steel edition, being the self-winding manufacture calibre 3120 that features some nice finishing (bevelled and polished bridges with Geneva Stripes on the flat surfaces, and circular graining on the main plate) and the same engraved gold rotor.

-The Audemars Piguet Royal Oak 15400 Two-Tones will be priced at 25.600 USD (price in Euros is not yet set).
+The Audemars Piguet Royal Oak 15400 Two-Tones will be priced at USD 25,600 (price in Euros is not yet set).
 For more details please visit Audemars-Piguet’s website.

-- Dial – Silver-toned dial with “Grande Tapisserie” pattern, pink gold applied hour-markers and Royal Oak hands with luminescent coating.
+- Dial – silver-toned dial with “Grande Tapisserie” pattern, pink gold applied hour markers and Royal Oak hands with luminescent coating

 - Reference – 15400SR.OO.1220SR.01